 Research - INB

-The research at the institute of neuro medicine and movement involves both healthy persons with and without disability, patients and health professionals.
-Our work contributes to the promotion of health and ability, and illness prevention, and to develop more targeted treatment and rehabilitation.
-This encompasses everything from basic and translation research to clinical and practical research.
-Research and development within education is an area of focus.
+Our work contributes to the promotion of health and ability, prevention of illness, and to develop more targeted treatments and rehabilitation.
+This ranges from basic and translational research, to clinical and applied research.
+Research and development related to education is an area of focus at the department.

-The research span from health promotion and prevention to treatment and rehabilitation, and covers the life course from children and youth to the elderly. we develop and convey new knowledge about people, groups, organisations and societal conditions
+Research at this unit spans from promotion of health and prevention of illness, to treatment and rehabilitation, and covers the whole lifespan from children and youth to the elderly.
+We develop and disseminate new knowledge about people, groups, organisations and social conditions.

-The research focus on causes and recognition of movement difficulty, and measures to reduce movement disability caused by medical illness or status.
+The research focuses on causes of and chracteristics of movement difficulties, and measures for reducing movement disabilities caused by various medical illnesses or conditions.

-This priority programme research illnesses where certain groups of nerve cells gradually die or change function.
-The most known illnesses are dementia, Parkinson’s disease, Huntington’s disease and motorneurodisease.
+This research unit focuses on illnesses where certain groups of nerve cells gradually die or change function.
+The most known illnesses are dementia, Parkinson’s disease, Huntington’s disease, and motor neuron disease.

-This is a heterogenous research unit, with a common denominator in clinical research for the benefit of improved patient treatment.
+This is a heterogenous research unit, with the common denominator being clinical research benifiting patients through improved treatment.

-The research unit treat illnesses of both medical and surgical nature within the entire head and neck area, and is responsible for the treatment of these illnesses in the central Norwegian health region.
+The research unit treats illnesses of both medical and surgical natures within the entire head and neck area, and is responsible for the treatment of these illnesses in the central Norwegian health region.